AuroraNemoia/auroranemoia.github.io/pages/pygmalion-linux.md

 Install `cuda`.
 Your package manager may or may not have it, so I'll detail the installation here for the popular base distros:
 - Arch/Manjaro: The easiest of them all.
 Simply run `sudo pacman -S cuda`.

-- Debian: Run `apt install nvidia-cuda-dev nvidia-cuda-toolkit`
+- Debian/Ubuntu: Run `apt update && apt install build-essentials && apt install nvidia-cuda-dev nvidia-cuda-toolkit`

 - Fedora: Harder than most.
 Too complicated to include here, so follow [the official Fedora guide](https://fedoraproject.org/wiki/Cuda) on how to install it.